valignatev/socd/README.md

 ## Compiling from source code

 Windows might yell at prebuilt executable as if it has viruses.
-It doesn't, but you should never run untrasted executables on your machine if you don't know what you are doing.
+It doesn't, but you should never run untrusted code on your machine if you don't know what you are doing.

 You should be able to compile it from source with any C compiler on Windows.
 There is no external dependencies outside of builtin windows libraries.